 Think of a canal or a drainage system.
-The drainage needs to be hooked up or directly linked to the source that needs to be drained.
+The drainage needs to be hooked up or directly linked to the source that must be drained.

 It’s the same with the lymphatic system, which works like a “drain” for impurities and pathogens in the body.
 To achieve this, lymph nodes and lymph vessels are connected to glands, the kidneys, liver, and blood vessels— all parts of the body contain impurities or pathogens, which the lymph can then “drain” away.

 So, how does the lymphatic system “get rid” of impurities?
 In many ways: it can move toxins and pathogens out to the lymph nodes, where antibodies are developed there to fight them there and elsewhere.
-Lymph vessels also wired somewhat into the kidneys and liver to help them with their workload of filtering out toxins.
+Lymph vessels are also wired somewhat into the kidneys and liver to help them filter out toxins.

 The last method for lymphatic drainage you’re probably very familiar with: sweating!
 Which is very good for you.
-Sweating is, in fact, the lymphatic system moving impurities from your body out through the skin.
+Sweating is the lymphatic system moving impurities from your body out through the skin.
 It’s very purifying, and the whole reason why sweat or steam baths like saunas, sweat lodges, or temezcal are said to have such strong detoxifying properties.

 What a healthy lymphatic system means

 By targeting your lymphatic system for support, in reality, you’re targeting a lot of important dimensions to your health.

 That’s right: by taking care of your lymphatic system, you’re also boosting several other aspects of your wellness, and lowering the risk of many diseases in the process, too.
 Because a healthy lymphatic system means: